Kia ProCeed Review 2025: Price, specs & boot space

 You won't step inside the ProCeed's cabin and gasp at the sheer style and luxury, but spend a bit of time in there and you'll realise it's actually a very pleasant, well-made interior that feels built to last.

-Most areas of the cabin are covered in fairly dense, soft-touch plastics, and only in the lower reaches of the doors and dash are there hard to the touch.
-We also like the metal-effect touches, even though they're quite obviously plastic It feels more special inside than the Ceed than the rather bland-feeling SEAT Leon's innards, and it's a match for the Peugeot 308.
+Most areas of the cabin are covered in fairly dense, soft-touch plastics, and only in the lower reaches of the doors and dash are they hard to the touch.
+We also like the metal-effect details, even though they're quite obviously plastic.
+It feels more special inside than the Ceed than the rather bland-feeling SEAT Leon's innards, and it's a match for the Peugeot 308.
 There's still some way to go before it can compete with a Mercedes, but what do you expect for the money?

 The actual space on offer isn't too badly affected, although those over six foot will find their heads touching the roof.
 Legroom is identical, however, and it's certainly roomier than a traditional coupe back there.

 The most impressive thing is the amount of boot space on offer.
-There's about 50% more capacity back there than the regular Ceed hatch at 594 litres.
-That's 31 litres less than the regular Ceed Sportswagon, and still pretty competitive with traditional family estates.
-The seats split 60/40 to allow expansion of the load area, while there's some underfloor storage, although the now defunct ProCeed GT is the only one with a powered tailgate.
+There's about 50% more luggage capacity than the regular Ceed hatch at 594-litres.
+That's only 31-litres less than the regular Ceed Sportswagon, and still pretty competitive with traditional family estates.
+The seats split 60/40 to allow expansion of the load area, while there's some underfloor storage, although the ProCeed GT-Line S is the only one with a powered tailgate.

 In terms of exterior dimensions the Kia ProCeed is 4,605mm long, 1,800mm wide and 1,422mm tall.
 That makes it just 5mm longer than the Ceed Sportswagon, with a 43mm lower roofline.